Hiller Aviation Museum

 DESCRIPTION

-Drone Plex – Mars Drone Flew a simulated quadcopter in the Drone Plex.
+Drone Plex Flew a simulated quadcopter and piloted an actual drone through the Drone Plex.

 Spaceflight Tech Camp Includes